 This Insight is a collaboration with China Dialogue.

 Corrections: (12/5/22) The date Bako-Buntal Bay became an IBA was erroneously reported as 2003; it should be 2007.
-Batrisyia Teepol is also not a PhD-holder; the text has amended accordingly.
+Batrisyia Teepol is also not a PhD-holder; the text has been ammended accordingly.

 Comments are welcomed but shall be moderated.
 Do not use language that is foul, slanderous, violent or that may violate laws.
 Personal attacks will not be tolerated.